Please visit our home site at www.TRILOBOATS.com.

 The Upside of Engines

-Leftover slop, no wind
+Leftover slop; no wind.

-Oh I don't mind coming and I don't mind going,
+Oh I don't mind coming

 But I'm some damn tired of rowing!